John Palmer (postal innovator): Post Office employment

-Part of Palmer's argument for the changes had been that such an improvement in the service would justify an increase in postal charges, and he had been promised two-and-a-half percent of any increase in the revenue as well as control of the new service.
+Part of Palmer's argument for the changes had been that such an improvement in the service would justify an increase in postal charges, and he had been promised two-and-a-half per cent of any increase in the revenue as well as control of the new service.
 He was appointed Comptroller General of the Post Office on 11 October 1786, but there was some delay in paying him his share of the very substantial increase in revenue (which had risen from £51,000 in 1784 to £73,000 in 1787).
 He was eventually granted a payment of arrears after a commission of inquiry investigated in 1789, but not the full sum that he claimed.

 Initially the coach, horses and driver were all supplied by contractors.
 There was strong competition for the contracts because they provided a fixed regular income in addition to which the companies could charge fares for the passengers.
 By the beginning of the 19th century the Post Office had their own fleet of coaches with black and scarlet livery.
 The early coaches were poorly built, but in 1787 the Post Office adopted John Besant's improved and patented design, after which Besant, with his partner John Vidler, enjoyed a monopoly on the supply of coaches, and a virtual monopoly on their upkeep and servicing.

 As Comptroller General, Palmer was subordinate to the Postmaster General, and although he attempted to reform the operation of the Post Office, he found himself continually at odds with his superior, not least because of his habit of exceeding his legitimate powers without reference to the postmaster.

 The development of railways in the 1830s spelt the end for the mail coach service.
 The first rail delivery between Liverpool and Manchester took place on 11 November 1830.
 By the early 1840s many London-based mail coaches were starting to be withdrawn from service; the final service from London (to Norwich) was shut down in 1846.
 Regional mail coaches continued into the 1850s, but these too were eventually replaced by rail services.